0xcert/framework/docs/connectors/ethereum-api.md

 ### isSignedIn()

-A `synchronous` class instance `function` which returns `true` when user is signed into Bitski.
+A `synchronous` class instance `function` which returns `true` when a user is signed into Bitski.

 **Result:**

-A `boolean` which tells if the user is signed into Bitski.
+A `boolean` which tells whether the user is signed into Bitski.

 **Example:**